Alphish/ston/standards/STON-language-specification-draft.md

 Whenever the context is set to a reference entity, whether as an initial context or one of subsequent contexts, it is treated as changing the context to its referenced value.
 If the referenced value is not yet known at the time of reaching the reference entity context, the encountered reference must be resolved immediately before any further address processing occurs.

-Once the last path segment is processed, the resulting context will be the referenced value, and the address will be successfully resolved.
+Once the last path segment is processed, the last reached context is treated as the referenced value, and the address is successfully resolved.

 Extensions
 ----------